chapmanu/ansible-workstation/README.md

 ## Laptops

 - Make sure that you have the proper permissions for your user in place beforehand.
-- The laptops are only able to successfully setup the environment by changing PHPUnit to version 4.8 on [this line](https://github.com/chapmanu/ansible-workstation/blob/master/roles/phpunit/tasks/main.yml#L4).
+- The laptops are only able to successfully setup the environment on PHPUnit 4.8.
+Until we update our code in blogs to be compatible with the newer versions we're stuck with this.
 - If you receive an error regarding `rbenv rehash` then simply running the command manually and continuing from there solves the issue, but it doesn't happen consistently.
+[See this issue](https://github.com/chapmanu/ansible-workstation/issues/7).

 ## Manual Steps